-During my postdoc under the supervision of Dr. Tal Kenet, I have developed advanced signal processing methods for understanding neural underpinnings of ASD.
-Our recent papers; Khan et al, BRAIN, 2015 and Khan et al, PNAS, 2013 sheds new light on functional connectivity in ASD.
-The neurophysiological metrics presented in these papers, can be used to blindly identify individuals with ASD with high accuracy and correlate with severity of ASD.
-For these projects, I have been awarded Nancy Lurie Marks Fellowship by Harvard Medical School to investigate local functional connectivity in autism.
+I am an Assistant Professor at Massachusetts General Hospital (MGH), Harvard Medical School and Harvard–MIT Program in Health Sciences and Technology (HST).
+I have developed novel signal processing methods for understanding neural underpinnings of autism.
+My papers like; Khan et al, BRAIN, 2015 and Khan et al, PNAS, 2013 sheds new light on functional connectivity in autism.
+The neurophysiological metrics presented in these papers, can be used to blindly identify individuals with ASD with high accuracy and correlate with severity of autism.

-My other important research contribution is that I am routinely involved in training MEG users.
-My integrated MEG processing pipeline is now widely used in MGH.
 Since 2010, I am part of the teaching faculty for Annual Multi-modal Neuroimaging course organized by MGH/HST Martinos Center for Biomedical Imaging, in which participants from all over the world get trained in different neuroimaging modalities.
-I have been invited to participate as a jury member at annual Office for Research Career Development (ORCD), Research Fellows Poster Celebration in 2014 and 2015.
-Beside that I also contribute to CME courses organized by Harvard Catalyst.
-I also regularly mentor several scientist at undergraduate, graduate and postdoctoral level in MEG acquisition, analysis and data interpretation.
+Beside that I contribute to Harvard Medical School and MIT brain imaging courses.
+I routinely mentor several scientist at undergraduate, graduate and postdoctoral level in imaging data acquisition, analysis, interpretation and statistics.

 Before joining MGH I completed my PhD (summa cum laude) in Applied Mathematics at Ecole Polytechnique, France under the supervision of Drs Sylvain Baillet and Habbib Ammari.
 My PhD research binds together two of the most important aspects of MEG research: spatial and temporal dynamics.
-I have also received Masters in Signal Processing from SUPELEC, France in 2006 and Bachelor of Engineering in Electronics from NED University, Pakistan in 2001 (summa cum laude).
-I believe my efforts are bridging the detrimental gap between the field of MEG methods development and the various neuroscience fields that use MEG.
-My research is not only helping us understand the neurophysiological mechanisms, but is also geared towards identification of an objective diagnostic biomarker for ASD.
+I have also received Masters in Control Engineering and Signal Processing from SUPELEC, France in 2006 and Bachelor of Engineering in Electronics from NED University, Pakistan in 2002 (summa cum laude).